digidotcom/python-devicecloud/docs/filesystem.rst

 File System Service Overview
 ----------------------------

-Provide access to the device cloud File System commands that use SCI to get the data from your devices connected to the cloud.
+Provide access to Device Cloud File System commands that use SCI to get the data from your devices connected to the cloud.

 File System Service API Documentation